-23 Our proposal for dealing with the semantics of verhindern is reminiscent of that of (?) for the treatment of intensional verbs such as suchen ('seek').
+23Our proposal for dealing with the semantics of verhindern is reminiscent of that of for the treatment of intensional verbs such as suchen ('seek').
 Zimmermann analyses such verbs as relations between the subject and a property.
 (Thus the relation denoted by suchen holds between agent x and property P iff (roughly) x wants to find a token that instantiates P.) Our analysis of verhindern is like Zimmermann's analysis of suchen except that in our case the subject is not concerned to find a token of the type provided by the theme phrase but instead prevents a token from coming into existence.

-A discussion of privative verbs like prevent can be found in (Condrovadi, Crouch & van den Berg 2001).
+A discussion of privative verbs like prevent can be found in Condrovadi et al. (2001).
 This paper makes the same central point that emphasized in our discussion: the argument of prevent needs some form of second order analysis.
-The details of their
+The details of their proposal and ours, however, are, due to differences in the general representational/logical form formalisms employed quite different.